Second Boer War: Orange Free State

-After having conferred with the Transvaal leaders, Christiaan de Wet returned to the Orange Free State, where he inspired a series of successful attacks and raids from the hitherto quiet western part of the country, though he suffered a rare defeat at Bothaville in November 1900.
-Many Boers who had earlier returned to their farms, sometimes giving formal parole to the British, took up arms again.
+After having conferred with the Transvaal leaders, de Wet returned to the Orange Free State, where he inspired successful attacks and raids in the western part of the country, though he suffered a defeat at Bothaville in November 1900.
+Many Boers who had returned to their farms and towns, sometimes after being given parole by the British, took up arms again.
 In late January 1901, De Wet led a renewed invasion of Cape Colony.
-This was less successful, because there was no general uprising among the Cape Boers, and De Wet's men were hampered by bad weather and relentlessly pursued by British forces.
+This was less successful, because there was no general uprising among the Cape Boers, and De Wet's men were hampered by bad weather and pursued by British forces.
 They narrowly escaped across the Orange River.

-From then until the final days of the war, De Wet remained comparatively quiet, partly because the Orange Free State was effectively left desolate by British sweeps.
-In late 1901, De Wet overran an isolated British detachment at Groenkop, inflicting heavy casualties.
+From then until the final days of the war, De Wet remained comparatively quiet, rarely attacking British army camps and columns partly because the Orange Free State was effectively left desolate by British sweeps.
+In December 1901, De Wet attacked and overran an isolated British detachment at Groenkop, inflicting heavy casualties and capturing over 200 British soldiers.
 This prompted Kitchener to launch the first of the "New Model" drives against him.
-De Wet escaped the first such drive, but lost 300 of his fighters.
-This was a severe loss, and a portent of further attrition, although the subsequent attempts to round up De Wet were badly handled, and De Wet's forces avoided capture.
+De Wet escaped the first such drive but lost 300 fighters.
+This was a severe loss, and a portent of further attrition, although sweep attempts to round up De Wet were badly handled, and De Wet's forces avoided capture.